kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

+:red:`TODO: rework the this whole chapter`

-In the recent years, deblurring of motion blurred, or shaken, images has been intensively researched :red:`cites`.
+In the recent years, deblurring of motion blurred, or shaken, images has been intensively researched.
 We here give a short introduction to the blur formation model and the commonly used notations.

-:red:`TODO: rework the this whole chapter`

 Blur
 ++++